When Should I Start Taking My Child to the Dentist

+Synopsis: While you do not have to bring your child to the dentist until he or she is 1 year old, proper dental care begins at home.
 Bringing your child to the dentist beginning at an early age will help make them comfortable to the surroundings and reduce anxiety associated with visiting the dentist.
 The general rule is that six months after the first tooth erupts, you should take your child to a pediatric or family dentist.

 By taking your child to the dentist at a young age, you can help prevent problems like tooth decay, and learn the best ways to clean your child's teeth and enforce good oral habits.

 Bringing your child to the dentist beginning at an early age will help make them comfortable to the surroundings and reduce anxiety associated with visiting the dentist.
 This will help ensure stress-free visits in your child's later years.

 Proper Oral Care Begins at Home

 While you do not have to bring your child to the dentist until he or she is 1 year old, proper dental care begins at home.

 You may decide to take your child to a pediatric dentist who specializes in treating children.
 These specialty dentists are trained in identifying and addressing a number of kid's oral health issues.
 Pediatric dentists focus on:

 - Cavity prevention - Avoiding oral health problems before they occur